Ismatullaev is looking to grow the business in South America, the Far East and Europe in the next ten years

 What’s the story behind your business?

 Since 1998, I have managed multiple business units in my homeland, Uzbekistan.
-I identified an opportunity to expand the business in the Middle East, so I relocated to Dubai and launched the company in the UAE with a new name to reflect my global vision– Worldwide Distribution Centre (WDC).
+I identified an opportunity to expand the business in the Middle East, so I relocated to Dubai and launched the company in the UAE with a new name to reflect my global vision – Worldwide Distribution Center (WDC).
 WDC supplies hair and body care products, perfumes, soap and baby care items.

 Where do you see it going in the next five years?
 The next decade?